Wolf Point, Montana: Mayors

 Mathew Golik (November 4, 1948 – March 1, 2008) was the mayor between 1999 and 2008.
 He was appointed mayor in 1999 when the mayor at the time resigned.
 Golik was elected mayor in his own right in 2001 and re-elected in 2005; he held the post until his death.
-On March 1 his three-wheeler went through the ice on Fort Peck Lake where he had been ice fishing and he drowned.
+On March 1, 2008, his three-wheeler went through the ice on Fort Peck Lake where he had been ice fishing and he drowned.

 DeWayne W. Jager assumed the duties of the mayor's office following Golik's death as the then city council president and was appointed to the post on March 17, 2008.
-Mayor Jager was elected to the position in the November 2009 general election.
+Mayor Jager was elected to the position in the November 2009 general election, serving until 2013.

+Chris M. Dschaak won the election in 2013, 2017, and 2021.

 Education

 K-12

 The Wolf Point Public Schools, District No. 45/45A operates an elementary, a middle, and a junior/senior high school with a total student enrollment of more than 860 students.
 Nearby, Frontier Elementary School, District No. 3, serves some rural areas of Roosevelt County and northern McCone County in grades pre-kindergarten through eighth grade, and had an enrollment of more than 100 in the 2010–2011 school year.
 Wolf Point High School is a Class B school (108-306 students) which helps determine athletic competitions.
 They are known as the Wolves.

 Although Native Americans "make up more than half of the student body", they are "less than one-fifth of the staff," and have a lower graduation rate.
-In June 2017, a civil rights complaint was filed with the U.S. Department of Education’s Office for Civil Rights by the Fort Peck Tribal Executive Board.
+In June 2017, a civil rights complaint was filed with the U.S. Department of Education's Office for Civil Rights by the Fort Peck Tribal Executive Board.